segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 1. Navigate to **Engage > Audiences**.
 2. Click **+ New audience**, then select **Audience**.
 3. On the Select Type screen, select **Linked audience**, then click **Next**.
-4. Build your Linked Audience with profiles that have a specific entity, profile trait, or are part of an audience.
-Select from **associated with an entity**, **where profile trait**, or **part of an audience**, and add your conditions.
+4. Build your Linked Audience with profiles by selecting **associated with an entity**, **where profile trait**, or **part of an audience** conditions.
 5. Preview your audience, then click **Next**.
 6. Enter an audience name and description, then click **Create Audience**.

 > warning ""
 > At this time, Linked Audiences can't be edited or deleted.
 Create a new audience to update conditions.
-To disable an audience, navigate to **Engage > Audiences > Settings** and toggle the **Enabled** button off.
+To disable an audience, navigate to the **Settings** tab of an audience and toggle the **Enabled** button off.

 ## Step 2: Activate your Linked Audience